jhare113/metro_atlanta_covid/DeKalb_by_Zip.md

-Before I corrected the data to account for ZCTAs not falling entirely within the county, it seemed like there was a correlation between median income and COVID-19, but I was wrong\!
-But let’s go ahead and fit the data to a linear model anyway (since it’s already done).
+Before I corrected the data to account for ZCTAs not falling entirely within the county, it seemed like there was a correlation between median income and COVID-19, but I made the adjustments and I looked like I was wrong.
+However, when I exclude a single ZIP Code that looks like there’s something funny about it (30350), there does seem to be something of a pattern, even if it’s much weaker than I had originally thought.
+Let’s go ahead and fit the data to a linear model anyway.

 ``` r
 #It looks like there's a correlation.
 Let's try modeling it